unosquare/ffmediaelement/README.md

 *:star:Please star this project if you find it useful!*

-- MediaElement Status: Still Work in progress (see the releases section for a code-complete implementation)
+- MediaElement Status: Still Work in progress (see the Releases section for a code-complete version)
 - Estimated Beta Release Date: 7/2/2017
-- MediaEleemnt Codename: Michelob (because it uses very little CPU and RAM!)
+- MediaElement Codename: Michelob (because it uses very little CPU and RAM!)
 - FFmpeg Version: <a href="https://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-3.2.4-win32-shared.zip">3.2.4</a>

 ## Features Overview